geminiwing/leetcode-ruby/README.md

 end
 ```

-HEADS UP: Ranges do not work in a reverse order
+HEADS UP: Ranges do not work in reverse order
 ```rb
 (0..9).each {|i| puts i}
 # 0 1 2 3 4 5 6 7 8 9